-Students in Grades 3-12 with average to superior intellectual abilities
+Students in Grades 3-12 with average to gifted intellectual abilities

-Many students have been diagnosed with AD/HD and/or learning disabilities
+Many students have been diagnosed with ADHD and/or mild learning differences

 Majority of students have executive functioning deficiencies and/or require accommodations